Chapter Eight – Time After Time

 “I believe some in-their-face truths will turn them.”
 Jay expressed this somewhat hesitantly.

-“Has in their-face truths ever worked before now,” she asked, flatly articulating what Jay pondered earlier.
+“Has in their-face truths ever worked before now,” she asked, flatly articulating what Jay pondered earlier and knew from prior experience.

 She sighed a ‘no,’ answering honestly.